JudahK96/Agentic-AI-Reconciliation-Governance-AWS/README.md

 This design mirrors real enterprise use cases in **financial services, compliance, and operations**, where explain-ability, auditability, and cost control matter as much as AI capability.

 ### Problem Statement
-Organizations routinely reconcile data between multiple systems (e.g., source vs. target systems).
+Organizations routinely need to reconcile data across multiple systems (e.g., source vs. target, upstream vs. downstream).
+As data volume and system complexity grow, traditional reconciliation approaches begin to fail.
 Common challenges include:
-- Missing or mismatched records
+- Missing or mismatched records between systems
-- Duplicate transactions
+- Duplicate transactions caused by partial failures or reprocessing
-- Manual, slow exception review
+- Manual, slow exception review that does not scale
-- Poor governance and unclear remediation steps
+- Poor governance with unclear ownership and remediation steps
-- Limited explainability when AI is introduced
+- Limited explainability when AI is introduced into decision-making These issues increase operational risk, reduce trust in data, and make audits and compliance significantly harder.
-This lab solves those problems by combining:
-- **Rule-based reconciliation**
-- **Event-driven orchestration**
-- **Agentic AI reasoning grounded in policy (RAG)**
-- **Secure, observable, serverless infrastructure**

 ### Skills Demonstrated & Learned
 | **Domain**                         | **Skills & Technologies**                                                                                                                                                                                                                                                                                                                                                                   | **Domain**                       | **Skills & Technologies**                                                                                                                                                                                                                                                        |